Hesperian Health Guides

 • A child seems to hear less well than usual.

-• Sometimes you can see the plug of hard wax in the ear.
+• You may see the plug of hard wax in the ear.

-• Sometimes the wax plug or infection around it may cause the child to have an earache with pus draining out.
+• The child may have an earache with pus draining out.

 A small amount of wax is normal and should not be touched.